 Of course, these symptoms aren’t always linked to STDs.
 There could be other issues such as kidney stones, a urinary tract infection, or specific types of cancer.
 Regardless of the cause, they are worth being investigated.

 The complications of an untreated STD can take as long as a decade to show up.
 STDs such as chlamydia and gonorrhea can cause scarring in the reproductive system that makes men and women infertile.

-Even this doesn’t happen, you may still develop another condition known as pelvic inflammatory disease (PID), which affects fertility and increases the chances of an ectopic pregnancy.
+Even if this doesn’t happen, you may still develop another condition known as pelvic inflammatory disease (PID), which affects fertility and increases the chances of an ectopic pregnancy.
 Syphilis, in particular, can obstruct the epididymis and cause infertility in men.

 Where a pregnancy does occur, chlamydia and gonorrhea can increase a woman’s risk of having a miscarriage or preterm birth.
 STDs can also be passed on to the baby and cause health issues such as blindness, eye infections, and lung infections.
 Herpes and syphilis have even been known to be fatal to newborns.

 Not all the health complications of an STD are related to reproduction or the reproductive system.
 For example, syphilis can cause permanent damage to the major blood vessels that are linked to your heart, blindness, dementia, brain damage, loss of motor skills, kidney problems, and issues with your bones.
 Left untreated, Hepatitis B can lead to liver cancer or cirrhosis of the liver.

 Genital herpes can cause meningitis and lead to issues with the bladder.

 Of course, the best way to ensure that your health is affected by an STD is to practice safe sex and stay away from any activities that can expose you to an infection.